 End of the Settlement

 The settlement declined in the second half of the 6th century, when the Slavs arrived in the region.
-Their arrival marked the end of the Romanized community that had used Rifnik as a safe refuge, and the beginning of a new early medieval period.
+Their arrival marked the end of the Romanized community and the beginning of a new early medieval period.

 Rifnik Today